 In preparation for the interview, each parent is asked to complete an Interview Intake Form which provides background information and a summary of the particular issues that are to be explored with your child.
 The lawyers representing each parent may also be consulted for information regarding the relevant issues.

 The report is provided to each of the lawyers of the parties involved.
-If a party is self-represented (as is sometimes the case ONLY with Hear the Child Reports), then the report is provided directly to that party.
+If a party is self-represented (as is sometimes the case ONLY with Non-evaluative Views of the Child Reports), then the report is provided directly to that party.

-A Hear the Child Report will be filed at the court registry if the report is ordered by the court or if the parties request that it be filed.
+A Non-Evaluative Views of the Child Report will be filed at the court registry if the report is ordered by the court or if the parties request that it be filed.

 It is important that you do not attempt to rehearse with or pressure your child in any way.
 However, it is important that your child understand who they are going to see and why.
 As you discuss the interview, use very neutral language and encourage your child to simply answer my questions.

-The information contained in the Hear the Child or Views of the Child Report must be disclosed to all parties involved.
+The information contained in both Evaluative and Non-evaluative Views of the Child Reports must be disclosed to all parties involved.
 Therefore, you must be careful not to give your child the impression that you, as parents, will not be privy to the information that your child shares.

-A Hear the Child Report or Views of the Child Report can be completed only by court order or by consent of both parties.
+Evaluative and Non-evaluative Views of the Child Reports can be completed only by court order or by consent of both parties.